Where the Civil

 Make plans now to attend the Reenactment

-of the Battle of Pilot Knob at Fort
+of the Battle of Pilot Knob

-Davidson State Historic Site in
+Davidson-Pilot Knob State Historic Site

 Where did the civil war begin?